-When I took my Thai colleague whitewater rafting in Gopeng over a weekend out of Kuala Lumpur, we opted to stay in one of the new fashionable boutique hotels that are now springing up in nearby Ipoh.
-And then when we did some research on what else we could do, we discovered …the existence of Ipoh street art!
+When I took my Thai colleague white water rafting in Gopeng over a weekend out of Kuala Lumpur, we opted to stay in one of the new fashionable boutique hotels that are now springing up in nearby Ipoh.
+When we did some research on what we could do in Ipoh, we discovered …the existence of Ipoh street art!

 The serendipity of Ipoh street art

 The morning was lovely.
-My colleague W–i, his wife M–d, daughter A–y and I drove into Ipoh old town.
-Of course I came with a map for where the art was located.
+We drove together into Ipoh old town, parking the car so that we could explore on foot.
+Of course, I came with a map for where the street murals were located.

 When I visited Georgetown for its street art, I went alone.
 I was in a solo mood at the time anyway, so it suited me.
 Still, the downside to this was that I could not take playful pictures with the art.